marcbeep/marc.tt/films.md

             document.getElementById("most-viewed").style.display = "none";
           }

           // 3.
-Next, if the most loved video is not the same as both the most recent and most viewed, show it. if (showMostLoved) {
+Next, if the highest like rate video is not the same as both the most recent and most viewed, show it. if (showMostLoved) {
-            document.getElementById("most-loved-video").innerHTML = createVideoElement(mostLovedVideo, "❤️ Most Loved by the Audience");
+            document.getElementById("most-loved-video").innerHTML = createVideoElement(highestLikeRateVideo, "📈 Highest Like Rate");
           } else {
             document.getElementById("most-loved").style.display = "none";
           }